x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/management/health/troubleshooting-dataprotection-health-set.md

         Review the command output to determine which monitor reported the error.
 The **AlertValue** value for the monitor that issued the alert will be `Unhealthy`.

     2. Identify the probe that the monitor is based on.
 Note that most probes share the same name prefix.
-By using the previous example, search for “**ClusterNetwork\***”:
+By using the previous example, search for "**ClusterNetwork\***":

             Get-MonitoringItemIdentity -Identity DataProtection -Server server1.contoso.com | ?{$_.Name -like "ClusterNet ItemType
             work*"}